meganbecht/Ridgecrest-Aftershock-3D-Visualization/README.md

 Recent events are shown more clearly.
 Older events fade over time to reduce clutter.

+### Mainshock Marker

+The largest event in the filtered catalog is treated as the mainshock.
+It is marked with a red marker so it remains easy to identify throughout the animation.

 ### Fault Lines

 The white lines show mapped Ridgecrest surface fault traces.